kalviumcommunity/s70_Dron_Aadhar_System/README.md

 The frontend is live and deployed at the following link:

 👉 [https://relaxed-pika-2c32f9.netlify.app](https://relaxed-pika-2c32f9.netlify.app)
+git checkout -b feat/frontend-deployment

-This is the user-facing React + Vite interface for securely accessing Aadhar-linked health records.
+This is the user-facing React + Vite interface for securely accessing Aadhar-linked health records .